1905 Chinese boycott: 1894 Treaty

-The 1894 Gresham-Yang Treaty automatically extended for 10 years after its expiration on December 7, 1904 unless further negotiation was made.
+The 1894 Gresham-Yang Treaty automatically extended for 10 years after its expiration on December 7, 1904, unless further negotiation was made.
 It was the further negotiation in May 1905 at Beijing that sparked the boycott.
 Just before the boycott, US sent her new ambassador, William Woodville Rockhill, to Beijing.

 Violence against Chinese immigrants

-Among other violent episodes against Chinese immigrants is the Boston Chinatown immigration raid of October, 11 1903.
-During the San Francisco plague of 1900–1904 other episodes of racial discrimination against Chineses immigrants had taken place.
+Among other violent episodes against Chinese immigrants is the Boston Chinatown immigration raid of October 11, 1903.
+During the San Francisco plague of 1900–1904 other episodes of racial discrimination against Chinese immigrants had taken place.

 1905 Boston incident

 In 1905, four Chinese students were detained in Boston by immigration officials.
 This gave momentum to the boycott movement.

 The boycott

 The boycott originated when the Chinese Consolidated Benevolent Association of San Francisco called upon the people of China to pressure the United States into treating the Chinese immigrants in America better.
 Afterwards, telegrams were sent out by Tseng Shao-Ching, leader of the Shanghai Chamber of Commerce to merchants to boycott American products; if the merchant refuse, the boycott committee would ensure that they follow their instructions.